 The notorious psychobiography of Woodrow Wilson, rediscovered nearly a century after it was written by Sigmund Freud and U.S. diplomat William C. Bullitt, sheds new light on how the mental health of a controversial American president shaped world events.

 For nearly a century, the mysterious, original Bullitt and Freud manuscript remained hidden from the public.
 Then in 2014, while browsing the archives of Yale University, Weil happened upon the text.
 Based on his reading of the 1932 manuscript, Weil examines the significance of Bullitt and Freud’s findings and offers a major reassessment of the notorious psychobiography.
-Weil also masterfully analyzes contemporary heads of state and warns of the global catastrophes that might be brought on by their unbalanced personalities.
+The result is a powerful warning about the influence a single unbalanced personality can have on the course of history.